top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 ### Part 2: Avoidance in Real World - Description {#saviors-definition-avoidance}

-With the from _Part 1_ given 3D position, size and the labelling whether the object is on the lane or not, we wanted to reach the final objectives:
+With the from _Part 1_ given 3D position, size and the labelling whether the object is inside the lane boundaries or not, we wanted to reach the final objectives:

 1. Plan path around obstacle if possile (we have to stay within our lane)
 2. If this is not possible, simply stop

 The assumptions for correctly reacting to the previously detected obstacles are:

 * Heading and position relative to track given
 * "The Controllers" are responsible for follwoing our trajectory
 * Possibility to influence vehicle speed (slow down, stop)